EtherNet/IP to BACnet/IP PLC Alarm Integration Case Study

 EtherNet/IP to BACnet/IP Challenge

-Chipkin support also worked well in the collaborative middle ground that these projects often require.
-The BAS side, the PLC side, and the gateway side all had to line up.
-Chipkin helped keep the handoff moving while the customer’s PLC engineering team refined the transfer structure and the BAS team validated the resulting BACnet/IP presentation.
+Chipkin support also worked in the collaborative middle ground that these projects often require.
+The BAS side, the Allen-Bradley PLC side, and the gateway side all had to line up.
+Chipkin helped keep the handoff moving while the customer’s PLC engineering team refined the source transfer structure and the BAS team validated the resulting BACnet/IP presentation.

 PLC-to-BMS Integration Results